Teen Programs & Events

 You must be between the ages of 12 and 19 to join us for this event.

-Teen Library Council - Canceled December 26th
+Teen Library Council - May 29th

 Every LAST Friday from 4:30pm-5:30pm.
 We are still looking for awesome high schoolers (ages 14-18) to fill out our Teen Library Council.
 The council meets once a month to help plan activities for young adults at our library.
 Each of these meetings counts as volunteer hours and looks great on a resume!